hms-dbmi-cellenics/worker/README.md

 ## Debugging locally

 To save the `req` argument to a worker function, specify DEBUG_STEP.
-DEBUG_STEP can be either `all` or the basename of a [path in work.r](r/src/work.r#L88) and will hot-reload if changed at the top of work.r.
+DEBUG_STEP can be either `all` (will save `req` from any task) or the basename of a [path in work.r](r/src/work.r#L88) and will hot-reload if changed at the top of work.r.
 It can also be set on initial run:

 ```bash
 # e.g. DEBUG_STEP=getClusters